What The Heck Is Beauty Vinegar?

 Forget the malt stuff, this is a sophisticated cleansing / toning / smoothing hybrid.

-A lot of people lost their mind when acids became the “thing” – what, acid on my face, no thanks.
+The concept sounds odd granted, but remember, people lost their minds when acids were first mentioned as an ingredient we should be using? you’d see perplexed faces and cries of ‘what, acid on my face, no thanks’.
 Now we see it everywhere, even my other half understands the AHA and BHA lingo.

 So firstly, what is beauty vinegar and what does it do?